Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Introduction and main results

-In the $\La=0$ case, the history of mode stability took a significant turn with~\cite{Whi89} which showed mode stability for $\Im(\om)>0$ on all subextremal $\La=0$ Kerr black holes.
-This has been extended to include mode stability on the real axis for the wave equation in~\cite{Shl15} and for the Teukolsky equations in~\cite{And.Ma.Pag.Whi17}, and to include the extremal case in~\cite{Tei20}.
-Recently, the transformation of Whiting~\cite{Whi89} has been given a new profound interpretation in terms of spectral symmetries in~\cite{Cas.Tei21a}, which also allowed the authors to provide partial mode stability results in the Kerr-de Sitter case $\La>0$.
-See also~\cite{Hin21} where mode stability results are obtained for a specific class of such spaces.
-The general $\Lambda>0$ case remains an open problem. \\
+which proves mode stability.
+The above approach fails in the superradiant case $\om(\om-m\om_+)<0$.
+In that case, the proof of mode stability was obtained using a transformation theory introduced in~\cite{Whi89} (initially for growing modes $\Im(\om)>0$), generalised to real modes for the wave equation in~\cite{Shl15} and for the Teukolsky equations in~\cite{And.Ma.Pag.Whi17}, and to include the extremal case in~\cite{Tei20}.
+Recently, the transformation of Whiting~\cite{Whi89} has been given a new profound interpretation in terms of spectral symmetries in~\cite{Cas.Tei22}.\footnote{The spectral symmetries highlighted in~\cite{Cas.Tei22} also allowed the authors to provide partial mode stability results in the Kerr-de Sitter case $\La>0$.
+See also~\cite{Hin21} where mode stability results are obtained for a specific class of such spacetimes.
+The general $\Lambda>0$ case remains an open problem.} \item {\bf The Kerr-adS case.} In the Kerr-adS case, the two radial Teukolsky quantities $R_{[+2]}$ and $R_{[-2]}$ couple at infinity \emph{via} the conformal anti-de Sitter boundary conditions~\eqref{eq:defbdycond} as:

+Using Teukolsky-Starobinsky identities and conservation of Wronskians coupled at infinity by the boundary conditions~\eqref{eq:bdycondintro}, we obtain a Teukolsky conservation law at the horizon:

+where $\aleph$ is the so-called \emph{angular Teukolsky-Starobinsky constant} (see Lemma~\ref{lem:angTS} for a definition), and where $\widetilde{C}$ and $\xi$ are the non-vanishing, Kerr-adS versions of the corresponding constants of the asymptotically flat case.
+Note that the angular Teukolsky-Starobinsky constant $\aleph$ can be shown to be strictly positive (see Lemma~\ref{lem:angTS} in the present paper).
+The conservation laws~\eqref{eq:conslawintroadS} and the regularity conditions at the horizon~\eqref{eq:radregintro} imply that